ak47us/oracle-infra-audit/README.md

 ## Conclusion
 Azure virtual networks can be used to determine routing connectivity between resources within a resource group.
 They are particularly useful for creating hub-and-spoke topographies.
 For analysis, the python audit file's first version simply contains the peering routes to take for two-way traffic.
 It generates a very crude virtual network routing table.
+The python audit code uses a Peering dataclass, which allows the audit code to scale efficiently to other cloud providers by using a common data structure.

 ## Addendum
 My first plan was to audit istio connections across clusters, but I did not have enough time to implement it in the allotted window.
 I would have been required to set up secure PKI, among other time-consuming tasks.